nyc-crh/site/content/gallery/life-magazine-cover.md

 closeRdImg:
 closeRdLink:
 eventname: "*Life* magazine features A. Philip Randolph and Bayard Rustin."
-caption: This cover from *Life* magazine features A. Philip Randolph and Bayard Rustin, the lead organizers for the March on Washington for Jobs and Freedom.
+caption: This cover from *Life* magazine featured A. Philip Randolph and Bayard Rustin, the lead organizers for the March on Washington for Jobs and Freedom.
 archive_source: "*Life*"
 source_link: www.loc.gov/exhibits/brown/brown-aftermath.html#obj217
 copyright: Under copyright.
 Used with permission.